ucd-library/pgdm/docs/template-builder.md

     crop_id = crop_id_in;

   -- NOTE:
-  -- if you are only setting one column value, just like this example you -- the above syntax won't work.
+  -- if you are only setting one column value, just like this example -- the above syntax won't work.
 You actually need to call:
   --
   -- UPDATE crop SET